MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     - **Permission denied errors**: On Windows, ensure you're running PowerShell with appropriate permissions.
 On macOS/Linux, check file permissions.
     - **Git clone errors**: Verify that you're signed in to GitHub, and that you have access to your imported repository.
     - **GitHub Spec Kit commands not appearing**: Ensure `.github/prompts/` exists in your workspace root.
 Try reloading Visual Studio Code.

+1. Ask GitHub Copilot to explain the current project and GitHub Spec Kit files.

+    For example, enter the following prompt in the Chat view:

+    ```plaintext
+    Review the current codebase.
+Explain the ContosoDashboard application features and the purpose of the GitHub Spec Kit files located under the .github\ and .specify\ directories.
+    ```

+1. Take a couple minutes to review GitHub Copilot's response.

+    GitHub Copilot's response should summarize the application features and explain the purpose of the GitHub Spec Kit files.

+    You can also review the project's README.md file for a description of the current application features, mock authentication system, and security implementation.

+    > **NOTE**: The ContosoDashboard application is build using .NET 8.
+If your development environment uses .NET version 9 or .NET version 10, the project file must be updated accordingly.

+1. To ensure that the project is configured to use the .NET version installed in your development environment, update the ContosoDashboard.csproj file as needed.

+    You can use GitHub Copilot to update the project file.
+For example, enter the following prompt in the Chat view:

+    ```plaintext
+    I have the .NET 10 SDK installed.
+My project was written using .NET 8.
+Can you update the .csproj file for .NET 10 and ensure that the project builds correctly?
+    ```

 1. In the EXPLORER view, right-click **ContosoDashboard** and then select **Open in Integrated Terminal**.